Manual Treadmill Vs Motorized Treadmill, Which Is Better?

 Motorized treadmills - Buying a descent one has a long warranty that usually includes multiple years of labor in home.
 If it goes wrong then the manufacturer will send someone round to fix it.
 The maximum user weight is very high also, so the treadmill is built to last.
 Having a motor though is another component to go wrong and the warranty on that is usually separated from the frame and belt.

-Manual Treadmills - As we've said earlier these are no good for running at any speed.
+Manual Treadmills - As I've said earlier these are no good for running at any speed.
 However the cost is so much lower where you can buy a good one for less than $500.
 They don't come with any thrills and this goes for every part of it.
 The console will be basic as will the assembly you'll have to do if any.
 If you're a senior or someone who only plans to walk then get a manual treadmill.

 Motorized treadmills - If you have the money then these treadmills are better.
-We don't just mean money up front to buy we also mean maintenance and repairs.
+I don't just mean money up front to buy I also mean maintenance and repairs.
 If you are taking running seriously in any way then motorized will be what you need to buy if you're after a treadmill.
 Be conscious of the location and assembly as electricity will be needed and some room required as even foldable ones need space.
 However you should be able to enjoy it for many years.

 Meet The Author